Graph Burning: Bounds and Hardness: Introduction

-\item For any $P_k$-free graph (a graph that does not contain a path on $k$ vertices as an induced subgraph) $G$ with $n$ vertices, it is trivial to see that $b(G)\le k$.
-We significantly improve this upper bound to $b(G) \le \ceil*{\frac{k+1}{2}}$ in Theorem~\ref{thm:PkFreeBound} for the burning number of connected $P_k$-free graphs and, thereby, settles Conjecture~\ref{conj:BurningNumber} affirmatively for $P_k$-free graphs whenever $k < 2\ceil{\sqrt{n}~} - 1$.
+\item Since the diameter of a $P_k$-free graph (graph without a path on $k$ vertices as an induced subgraph) $G$ with $n$ vertices is at most $k-2$, we have $b(G)\le k-1$.
+We substantially improve this bound by proving $b(G) \le \ceil*{\frac{k+1}{2}}$ for connected $P_k$-free graphs (Theorem~\ref{thm:PkFreeBound}) and thereby settling Conjecture~\ref{conj:BurningNumber} affirmatively for $P_k$-free graphs whenever $k < 2\ceil{\sqrt{n}~} - 1$. \end{itemize}